data-flair/python-tutorial/README.md

  - GUI programming
  - Dynamically typed

 ### c.
-Concepts to Learn
+Concepts to learn Python

 Let’s talk about the important concepts you should learn in Python.

  - Syntax
-  -- Statements, Indentation, and Comments
+  - - Statements, Indentation, and Comments
- -- Variables and Data Types
+ - - Variables and Data Types
- --- Numbers
+ - - - Numbers
 Strings
 Booleans
 Variable Scope